Today marks the anniversary of a certain Queen giving a rather famous speech to her troops in Tilbury. But why Tilbury?

-And they are marvelous.
+And they are marvellous.

-They’re made up of two sets of tunnels, one for the munitions — and behind a thick glass, were the lamps to illuminate the rooms.
+They’re made up of two sets of tunnels, one for the munitions — and behind thick glass, were the lamps to illuminate the rooms.

 As walking through such a space with lit lamps is unwise, there’s a separate tunnel running next to them, with access to put lamps in their niches.

-All all wonderfully atmospheric and gloomy, and while fairly small, it’s quite spooky with the sunlight fading away in the distance, and rooms leading off to hold munitions and the lamps glowing behind thick old glass.
+All wonderfully atmospheric and gloomy, and while fairly small, it’s quite spooky with the sunlight fading away in the distance, and rooms leading off to hold munitions and the lamps glowing behind thick old glass.

 If you want to see the fort empty, get there as soon as it opens in the morning, as on my visit, I was the only person there for at least an hour, people dribbled in slowly later, but by the time I was leaving the queue to go in was fairly decent.

-I would say that it’s more family friendly, mainly thanks to the ramparts which are very climbable, and the views across the Thames will excite people who don’t live near the river.
+I would say that it’s more family-friendly, mainly thanks to the ramparts which are very climbable, and the views across the Thames will excite people who don’t live near the river.

 I spent about two hours here, which isn’t bad at all for a place that seems so empty upon first viewing.

-Tilbury Fort’s opening hours vary though the year, with weekend openings in summer, and closed at weekends in winter.
+Tilbury Fort’s opening hours vary through the year, with weekend openings in summer, and closed at weekends in winter.
 The site is occasionally closed to visitors for several weeks at a time while the Fort is used for filming (Wonder Woman!), so always check before making a trip to visit.

 Entry is £6.50 per adult, or free for English Heritage members.